nationalarchives/engineering-handbook/docs/technology/infrastructure/containers.md

 These base images:

+- extend the official Python images
 - include common tools used within TNA (Poetry, nvm, Gunicorn, Uvicorn)
-- extend the official Python images
 - don't run as the `root` user
 - work with the [Python frameworks used within TNA](../backend/python.md#frameworks) (Flask, Django and FastAPI)
 - contain healthcheck definitons
 - work for a number of preset environments
 - can be customised in terms of their thread counts, worker numbers, log levels etc.
-- build any NodeJS assets as part of their build process
+- can build any NodeJS assets as part of their build process
 - are linted with [hadolint](https://github.com/hadolint/hadolint) and [shellcheck](https://www.shellcheck.net/)
 - can start up development NodeJS scripts to build assets in the background